flyinglynx/Bilinear-Matching-Network/README.md

 Our code has been tested on Python 3.8.5 and PyTorch 1.8.1+cu111.
 Please follow the official instructions to setup your environment.
 See other required packages in `requirements.txt`.

 ## Data Preparation
 We train and evaluate our methods on FSC-147 dataset.
-Please follow the [FSC-147 official repository]() to download and unzip the dataset.
+Please follow the [FSC-147 official repository](https://github.com/cvlab-stonybrook/LearningToCountEverything) to download and unzip the dataset.
 Then, please place the data lists  ``data_list/train.txt``, ``data_list/val.txt`` and ``data_list/test.txt`` in the dataset directory.
+Note that, you should also download data annotation file ``annotation_FSC147_384.json`` and ``ImageClasses_FSC147.txt`` file from [Link](https://github.com/cvlab-stonybrook/LearningToCountEverything/tree/master/data) and place them in the dataset folder.
 Final the path structure used in our code will be like :
 ````
 $PATH_TO_DATASET/
 ├──── gt_density_map_adaptive_384_VarV2